 How unwise is it to major in nursing as an undergraduate student if I anticipate attending medical school?

-I have to give the "lawyer answer" on this one - it depends.
+I have to give the "lawyer answer" on this one-- it depends.
 As with any major, you should be able to clearly articulate why you chose it; nursing is no different.
 Why did that major appeal to you and what did you gain from it?
-I think it is a misperception to think that medical schools don't like to accept nursing students.
-One issue is that sometimes the pre-medical classes and nursing classes don't always align.
-Check with your advisors very carefully about your coursework to make sure you are fulfilling both pre-med and nursing requirements.
-Some considerations with regard to evaluating any major would be: the academic rigor of coursework (i.e., Did the student choose the path of least resistance?
-Or was s/he challenged by the courses chosen?) and a clear explanation of major choice.
+I think it is a misconception to think that medical schools don't like to accept nursing students.
+One issue is that sometimes the premedical classes and nursing classes don't always align.
+Check with your advisors very carefully about your coursework to make sure you are fulfilling both premed and nursing requirements.
+Some considerations with regard to evaluating any major would be: the academic rigor of coursework (i.e., Did the student choose the path of least resistance or were they challenged by the courses chosen?) and a clear explanation of major choice.
 Many of the nursing students and nurses who were career-changers into medicine that I have worked with were excellent and successful applicants.
 They had insight about medicine that other students did not have and that insight was clearly an asset moving forward into a different role on the medical team.
 Admissions committees usually consider that a strength if it is presented as such.

 While there may be individuals participating in the admissions selection process who will look with greater scrutiny on candidates seeking admission from other health professions, they are the exception as opposed to the rule.
 Having selected another health profession as the pathway to medicine, it is important to discuss why this pathway was selected (for example, initial interest but desired broader patient care responsibility, back up plan if not admitted to medical school, opportunity to earn money to help defray the cost of medical school, etc.) and how it has enhanced your competitiveness for medical school and a career in medicine.